brisket icon.Brisket

 Can’t you just taste that perfect brisket already?

-While there may be some trial and error before you settle on your signature style, I promise it’s going to be a tasty journey you’ll never regret taking.
+While there may be some trial and error with when to wrap brisket before you settle on your signature style, I promise it’s going to be a tasty journey you’ll never regret taking.
 There’s nothing quite like the “ooohs!” and “aaahs!” from your family and friends when you start carving off gorgeous slices of beautifully smoked meat, while you cut against the grain of course!

 If you’re feeling ready to try your hand at a brisket, go for it!
 If you still have more questions, just get in touch, and we’ll tell you what we know.
 Try searching the site, too; we’ve got tons of helpful articles on all things barbecue, smoking, and grilling, including many articles on brisket.